Retailer's Financial Dictionary

 A calculation relating the expenses related to selling your merchandise and not the COGS themselves.
 It includes compensation (salaries, bonuses or commissions), related payroll taxes and employee benefits.
 It also should include advertising and marketing expenses.

 The difference between the amount of inventory shown on the books and the actual physical inventory when counted.
 This will also reflect theft.
-Best to compare to other stores in your same category.
+It is best to compare to other stores in your same category.
 The lower the better.

 The amount of money which may be available in order to meet current debt obligations when they become due.
 This is calculated by taking your current assets and subtracting your current liabilities.